jhourlad01/nextjs-utils/README.md

 A collection of advanced utility functions for Next.js projects to simplify API interactions and blockchain smart contract integration.

+⚠️ Disclaimer
+This repository contains some of my commonly-used code snippets and utilities for my Next.js projects intended for myy own personal use.
+You are free to use and adapt the code as you wish, but it is provided as-is with no warranty or guarantees of suitability or correctness.
+Use at your own risk.

 ## Features

 - **API Client Utilities**